opendocsg/slw-judgments-backfill/2011_SGHC_266/report.md

 _Employment Law_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 145 of 2011 was dismissed by the Court of Appeal on 31 July 2012.
-See [2012] SGCA 39.]
+See <span class="citation">[2012] SGCA 39</span>.]

 16 December 2011